Histoires 〉〉 Livres 〉〉 The King's Will 〉〉 The Sacrifice - Livre 1 〉〉 Chapitre 〉〉 Prologue

 “What does that mean?”
 Caden asked.

 “She’s solar.
-She will bring you joy, a happy child, she will love nature, forests, animals,” she explained, still rocking the pendant.
-Caden glanced at his wife and smiled at that.
-Thalen who was looking at it intently gripped it between her wet fingers.
+She will bring you joy, a happy child.
+She will love nature, forests, animals,” she explained, still rocking the pendant.
+Caden glanced at his wife and smiled at this.
+Thalen, who was watching it intently, gripped it with her wet fingers.
 The woman slowly removed it from the baby’s grasp.

-Caden looked at Meloa, she had her eyes closed … her head thrown back.
+Caden looked at Meloa.
+Her eyes were closed, and her head was thrown back.

-She started talking.
+She started speaking.
 “I see a man, from the North, a black wolf.
 He will take her away from you.
-Wait … in the dark forest, the trees are talking – they are saying … he is coming.
+Wait… in the dark forest, the trees are talking – they are saying… he is coming.
 He’s coming, the child of the Moon and the Sun.
-He will appear in a night of thunders and fire.
+He will appear on a night of thunder and fire.
 The darkness is covering the sun.
-I see shadows and lights.
-Power and weakness, desire and pain, love and lust, birth and death entangled, dancing at the rhythm of the drums of life.
+I see shadows and light.
+Power and weakness, desire and pain, love and lust, birth and death entangled, dancing to the rhythm of the drums of life.
 Your daughter stands tall, walking in a long marble corridor, barely avoiding the call of the sepulchre… The trees are watching over her.”
-She put her hands on her head moaning, as if she was suffering from a terrible headache.
+She put her hands on her head, moaning, as if she was suffering from a terrible headache.

 The woman opened her eyes.
 “That’s it.
 You may leave.”

 She looked at him intently, narrowing her eyes.
-“You know nothing remains hidden for long when it involves… Kings and gods.”
+“You know nothing stays hidden for long when it involves… kings and gods.”

-Meloa remaining alone rubbed her painful eyes and she headed towards the windows, pulled the curtains and watch the Ambroses leave with their escort.
+Meloa, left alone, rubbed her aching eyes and went to the window.
+She pulled back the curtains and watched the Ambroses leave with their escort.

 “Damn it.”

-“What is it?”
-The woman behind her asked.
+“What is it?” a woman behind her asked.

 “What about you?”

-She kissed her forehead, “I need to find answers.”
+Meloa kissed her servant’s forehead.
+“I need to find answers.”

-The woman looked around the room and sighed, “We just got here, what do we do with the house?”
+The servant looked around the room and sighed.
+“We’ve only just arrived.
+What about the house?”

 “You want people to believe we died in the fire?”